 Setting up OpenVPN on Linux

 It appears that most of them only provide OpenVPN for Linux users with a graphical Network Manager.
-This makes setting up OpenVPN much more than it is to setup PPTP.
+This makes setting up OpenVPN much more difficult than it is to set up PPTP.

 - Start by downloading the configuration files from your Linux VPN service provider.

-- Open out the Linux ‘Network Manager’ and access the ‘Network Connections’ settings.
-A number of tabs should be visible at this point.
-Click on the tab that says ‘VPN’ and click ‘Import’.
-Do not click ‘Add’.
+- Open out the Linux “Network Manager” and access the “Network Connections settings”.
+Several tabs should be visible at this point.
+Click on the tab that says “VPN” and click “Import”.
+Do not click “Add”.

-- At this point, choose the Linux VPN server file from the downloaded configuration files (your VPN service provider should be able to tell you which one that is).
+- Choose the Linux VPN server file from the downloaded configuration files (Consult VPN provider in this regard).